manzitresor/codewars/README.md

 # codewars
-This Repository contains all codewars kata that I do daily.
+This Repository contains all codewars kata that I do daily in typescript.